Stop Blaming the Handoff — Your Delivery Model Is Broken

 That is how teams end up validating artifacts instead of validating intent.

-And once intent is lost, every downstream team has to infer meaning from partial evidence.
+Once intent is lost, every downstream team has to infer meaning from partial evidence.

 2. Ownership becomes fragmented